 In addition to his duties with the Governor's Office of Economic Development, Hunter is a member of the South Dakota Bar Association and active partner in his family's farm and ranch operation, a fifth-generation family farm southeast of Ft.
 Pierre, SD.
 Hunter his wife, Stephanie, and two children live in Pierre.
 In his spare time, Hunter enjoys spending time with family at the farm, hunting, and traveling.

-Kelsey Smith serves as Policy Advisor to Governor Daugaard, assisting in a variety of areas including legislation, workforce, human resources, the First Lady's initiatives, and health and human services.
+Kelsey Smith serves as Policy Advisor to Governor Daugaard, assisting in a variety of areas including legislation, workforce, tourism, human resources, the First Lady's initiatives, and health and human services.

 She grew up in Belle Fourche, South Dakota, and graduated college from the University of South Dakota with bachelor's degrees in Political Science and Spanish and a Master's degree in Public Administration.